SahebRoy92/SRSubscriptionModel/README.md

  `[SRSubscriptionModel shareKit]restoreSubscriptions]`

  **IMPORTANT**
- Just add your View Controller to listen to these Notifications to know whether purchase is cancelled, purchase, failed or restored
+ Just add your View Controller to listen to these Notifications to know whether purchase is cancelled, purchase, failed, restored, products loaded, subscription checks.

  **kSRProductPurchasedNotification**
+ Product Purchased

  **kSRProductUpdatedNotification**
+ Product Updated

  **kSRProductRestoredNotification**
+ Product is restored

  **kSRProductFailedNotification**
+ Failed product purchase or restoration

+ **kSRProductLoadedNotification**
+ Application Loaded Products from Apple servers

+**kSRSubscriptionResultNotification**
+ Application has loaded result of the current subscription , whether its active or not

  **To know details of the current product use**